StigNygaard/xIFr/README.md

 xIFr is a viewer for EXIF, IPTC and XMP metadata in jpg image files.
 It is currently in beta, but mostly feature complete.

 xIFr is a "cross-browser compatible" webextension.
 It works with Firefox 56+, Chrome 74+ and compatible browsers(*).
-But a "deep search functionality" requires Firefox 63 (compatible) or newer.
+But a _"deep search" functionality_ requires Firefox 63 (compatible) or newer.

 (*) Additionally compatible browsers includes Tor, Waterfox, Brave, Opera and the [new chrominum based MS Edge](https://www.microsoftedgeinsider.com/download).